 David led the first-ever study of best practices of venture capital and private equity funds in originating new deals and the first-ever study of VCs in creating portfolio company value.
 He has published in Harvard Business Review, Institutional Investor, the Journal of Private Equity, TechCrunch, PandoDaily, etc., and is the lead author of The Virtual Handshake: Opening Doors and Closing Deals Online.

 David is cofounder of the Venture Capital Access Program, which helps women and minority entrepreneurs raise venture capital from members of the HBS Alumni Angels network.
 He is a Mentor with Founder Institute in New York and Singapore, Dreamit Ventures, Entrepreneurs Roundtable Accelerator, Lean Startup Machine, and Startup Leadership Program.

 David is a frequent keynote speaker to audiences such as technology entrepreneurs (MIT CIO Symposium; NY Software Industry Association; Software Information Industry Association); institutional investors (Kauffman Fellows; Franklin Templeton; Association for Corporate Growth); and senior executives (Vistage; CEO Trust).
 He has received the highest ratings of any speaker at three different conferences.

 He grew up in Marin County, Northern California, and learned to program on an Atari 800.
-He trains in parkour, a sport which takes crossing the chasm literally.
+He trains in parkour and bodyweight exercises.
 He speaks passable French and Hebrew but has completely lost the Portuguese he learned while working in Brazil.